japaneseTemmie/UndertaleRemap/README.md

 `sudo python3 path/to/main.py`

 if you're using a venv change the python3 to the path of the interpreter in the venv.

+# Extending the program

+To add custom keymaps simply edit the hashmap accordingly.
+For example:

+`keys = {"w": "up", "z": "m"} # New key -> Key to be remapped`